renskiy/fabricio/examples/hello_world/README.md

     fab --parallel nginx

-## Idempotency
+## Deploy idempotency

-Whenever you start deploy using serial or parallel mode Fabricio will always check if deploy is really necessary.
+Whenever you start deploy using serial or parallel mode Fabricio will always check if deploy is really necessary (usually by comparing new image id and image id of current container).
 Thus, deploy will be skipped if there is nothing to update.
 However, deploy may be forced using `force` parameter:

     fab nginx:force=yes